Spurrier's Tavern: 1800s

 William Spurrier died in January 1801.
 John Spurrier died in 1810.
 The Maryland Chancery Court ordered the tavern property and other lands to be sold to settle John Spurrier's estate.
 Rosalie Stier Calvert bought the tavern and land with her father's money at public auction in June 1811 for $20,000.

 The Stiers were a Belgian aristocratic family that came to the United States as refugees from the European wars of the 1790s.
-For a time, the Stiers lived at the William Paca House in Annapolis before building Riversdale House in Prince Georges County.
+For a time, the Stiers lived at the William Paca House in Annapolis before building Riversdale House in Prince George's County.
 Rosalie Stier married George Calvert in 1799.
 Circumstances forced her Stier relations to return to Belgium and Rosalie Calvert's father left Riversdale to her along with funds to invest for her children.
 The Spurrier's tavern property was earmarked for Rosalie's oldest child, Caroline.

 The Spurrier family had leased the property to Henry McCoy on a seven-year lease before putting the property up for auction.
 As the lease holder, McCoy had naming rights.
 The tavern was known as McCoy's until 1818.
 In 1814, McCoy became postmaster of McCoy's post office, the first post office along the north–south road in what is now Howard County.
 The post office was closed in 1815 and reopened in the tavern in 1819 as Waterloo, remaining open until 1836.